UK vaccine gambles paid off, while EU caution slowed it down | WTOP

 But the U.K. has also shown speed and agility in other areas: Its regulatory agency has authorized vaccines more quickly than the EU’s, and its government has experimented with stretching out the time between shots — allowing it to roll out first doses faster so more people can have some protection quickly.

 The EU has been more cautious on both counts.
-While bloc is still getting and distributing vaccines, unlike much of the world, it has so far left been in the U.K.’s rearview mirror.
+While bloc is still getting and distributing vaccine — unlike much of the world — it has so far been left in the U.K.’s rearview mirror.
 Britain has given at least one shot to about 15% of its population, compared to some 3% in the bloc.
-This is not only a matter of pride: The EU has already lost more than 470,000 people out of 450 million to the pandemic, and uncounted others who were not tested before they died.
+This is not only a matter of pride: The EU has already lost more than 490,000 out of its 450 million people to the pandemic, according to Johns Hopkins University, and uncounted others who were not tested before they died.

 Diane Wanten, from Alken, Belgium, survived a bout with COVID-19 that put her in intensive care last spring.
 The 62-year-old now badly hopes for shots for herself and her husband Francesco, who has Parkinson’s.
 “If there is a vaccine for me tomorrow, I’ll be in line,” she said.